After covering lots of ground in my trusty La Sportiva shoes, I decided to start my hiking journey with the Ultra Raptor II.

 It comes in both men’s and women’s versions, and wide sizes are available too providing a better fit for those with a wide forefoot or toes.

-Even for long days packed with rigorous walking or heavy backpacking, these shoes promise all-day comfort and despite the added features, the Ultra Raptor II manages to maintain the light weight associated with La Sportiva’s shoes.
+Even for long days packed with rigorous walking or heavy backpacking, these shoes promise all-day comfort and despite the added features, the Ultra Raptor II manages to maintain the nimble feel associated with La Sportiva’s shoes.

-Where La Sportiva Bushido 2 Falls Short in Performance?
+Where La Sportiva Ultra Raptor II Falls Short in Performance?

 Consequently, those seeking rock climbing shoes may find the Ultra Raptor II GTX or the II mid-GTX better equipped.